thedunnlab/SLCMA-pipeline/README.md

 A reproducible example of applying the function to simulated toy data.

-## Who to contact if I have questions?
+## Who should I contact if I have questions?

-Please email dunnlab@mgh.harvard.edu.
+Please email us at dunnlab@mgh.harvard.edu.